plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 When you have UTM tagged links in your emails, social media and other platforms, you can see clicks on these links in your Plausible Analytics dashboard.
 You can see referral sources of your traffic, even those that would otherwise be listed as "Direct / None":

-* In your "Top Sources" report you can filter by medium, source and campaign tabs which include all the visits to your sites from tagged links.
+* In your "Top Sources" report you can filter by medium, source, campaign, term and content tabs which include all the visits to your sites from tagged links.

 * You can click on any of your individual UTM tags to drill down and get a full report based on that specific UTM tag: